datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

 We will look at some of the arithmetic and statistical functions when we deal with aggregations in a later lesson.
 For now we will focus on some text functions.

 To do this we will use the SN7577_Text table.
 This table has the same information in it as the SN7577 table but many of the numeric values have been replaced with their text equivalents.
-To find out how these text equivalents map to the numeric values you need to refer to the SN7577 data dictionary document which can be downloaded from [here - don't know what this link will be]
+To find out how these text equivalents map to the numeric values you need to refer to the SN7577 data dictionary document which can be downloaded from [here](../data/audit_of_political_engagement_11_ukda_data_dictionary.docx).

 > ## Exercise
 >